gnulag/gnulag.net/README.md

 * **Zowlyfon**: Resident chad, lifts.
 Haskell Shill.
 In a sexual relationship with his headphones.
 * **RadiantBastard**: His job is to remove kebab and add chaos.
 Uses macOS like a fuccboi.
 Resident memeposter.
 Bringer of all news.
 * **AB49K**: Programs in an obsolete python version in the land down under, lives in shipping container.
 Has cute doggos.
 Will die of liver failure at age 30.
 Thongs wogs.
-* **audron**: Master of containers.
+* **audron**: "Master" of containers.
+Can't contain himself.
 Hosts a bunch of shit that constantly breaks.
 Somehow attracts segfaults.
-Person to annoy if anything breaks down.
+Person to nag if anything breaks down.
 * **MrNeon**: Resident commie.
 Sleeps with his socks on.
 May or may not use actual neon lights as dildoes.
 Connoisseur of incest porn.
 * **catbottom**: Resident chink.
 Loyalty in question.
 Seen more in #lmr than #gnulag.
 Thinks your doggo is a snacc.
 * **TinyTimmyTokyo**: Resident gayboye, Gantoo Lunix nerd, and eternally sleepless lurker.
 (Allegedly) is somewhat good at coding in C++ and Shell.
 Has Golden Retriever doggo but likes cats (don't ask why).
 Chaotic evil regexer.
 Also resident furry.
 Into transformation porn.
 [Help Needed](https://gnulag.net/please-help-tinytimmytokyo.html)